Lamb Tacos with Mole

-Mole (meaning sauce) is often referred to as the national dish of Mexico.
-It is stated to have originated in the Central Valley region of southern Mexico, Oaxaca.
+Richly spiced with a depth of flavor you won’t get anywhere else, our Lamb Mole Tacos take some time to make but are delicious.
+Often referred to as the national dish of Mexico, mole originated in the Central Valley region of southern Mexico, Oaxaca.
 Moles come in various flavors and ingredients, with chili peppers as the common factor.
-Other frequently used ingredients include nuts, seeds, cilantro, plantains, garlic onions, cinnamon, and often unsweetened chocolate.
+Other common ingredients are nuts, seeds, cilantro, plantains, garlic onions, cinnamon, and often dark chocolate.

 Lamb Meat Taco Mole